Outsider (comics): The New 52

-In 2011, "The New 52" rebooted the DC universe.
-A man known as the Outsider is introduced as a benefactor of the Secret Society of Super Villains, where he was depicted as a pale man clad in purple.
-He is later revealed to be the Earth-Three counterpart of Alfred Pennyworth.
-During the "Forever Evil" storyline, Outsider is killed by Black Manta.
+In 2011, "The New 52" rebooted the DC universe. a man known as the Outsider is introduced as the leader/benefactor of the Secret Society of Super Villains, where he was depicted as a pale man clad in purple.
+The Secret Society's origins are first seen in Justice League #6 when Professor Ivo and the "Outsider" meet to discuss the growing superhero community.